 Macau does still attract expats as many people can have a much better quality of life than they had at home, this seemed particularly prevalent for a lot of the casino staff who have come over from the US and are on good salary packages and getting promoted.
 A good employer should be offering you accommodation and schooling given the shortages in these areas.

 Finding the right place to live straight away could make or break your experience.
-You want to be living in the right part of the community where you are surrounded by more expats – even if this costs more – so you can integrate quicker.
+You want to be living in the right part of the community where you are surrounded by more expats – even if this costs more – so you can integrate more quickly.

 Moving with school-age children also makes things easier as you can meet other parents through the school.
 There are far more expats and options in Hong Kong, don’t be mistaken into thinking Hong Kong and Macau are the same thing!
 The best part was getting to meet so many different people with different backgrounds, and it’s really true that its people who make the experience, not the place

 A big thank you to Gwen and her family for sharing their story with Our Globetrotters and providing an insight into the Expat Life for parents in Macau.
 Have you ever lived in Macau – or would you like to?